holaphil/garbarnation-aab73/content/pages/blog/template.md

       matter.
 Some beverage fridges come with dual temperature zones to make it even easier to properly house your entire line of beverages – a good choice to keep your regulars happy.

-      With that in mind, here are a couple of good choices…
     actions: []
     image_alt: lorem-ipsum
     media_position: top